hexydec/htmldoc/docs/api/eq.md

 ## Returns

-An HTMLDoc collection containing the element at the index requested, or an empty HTMLDoc collection if the index is out of range.
+An HTMLdoc collection containing the element at the index requested, or an empty HTMLdoc collection if the index is out of range.